bdegoy/oauthsd-phpbb/readme.txt

-OpenID Connect Extension for phpBB
+OpenID Connect Client Extension for phpBB

 version : see composer.json